Friday, December 26, 2025

 Now those who know me well know that I am a dyed-in-the-wool introvert and I sometimes don't do well in large, boisterous crowds.
 At that point, I didn't have plans and I knew it would be good for me to be around a group of good people, so I said I would be happy to join them.

 A while later, I began to second guess myself.
 Had I made the correct decision?
 They all have known each other well for years.
-I did not.
+I have not.

 Nonetheless I continued forward and vowed to try to fit in and at least not embarrass my cousins.